 The differences between P.O. invoice processing and non-PO invoice processing can produce shortcuts and convenience for some people within an organization but painstaking and laborious work for others.
 In manual systems, the workload increases dramatically for processing non-PO invoices.
 The biggest difference between the two methods lies in the approval mechanism preceding the creation of the order.
 The typical process requires multiple approvals to create a purchase order.
 However, AP teams face a mountain of work that requires diligence to get the pertinent information.

-Non-PO invoices contain no reference P.O and as such, each non-PO invoice processing activity in a manual system that needs clarification requires AP professionals to get the data by contacting the supplier and the person who requested a purchase before tagging it to the invoice.
+Non-PO invoices contain no reference P.O and as such, each non-PO invoice processing activity in a manual system that needs clarification, requires AP professionals to get the data by contacting the vendor and the person who requested a purchase before tagging it to the invoice.

 All told, the time required to verify the data and the level of difficulty of validating it contribute to reasons to automate invoice workflow.

 According to Levvel Research, as mentioned, manual routing of invoices for approval and manual data entry rank as the biggest challenges in the AP process.
 However, invoices received in paper format, lost or missing invoices, and a high number of discrepancies and exceptions also feature.
 Many organizations spend thousands of dollars each year on damage control resulting from such issues.

 Impact of AP Automation on non-PO invoice processing